amchagas/academic-kickstart/content/authors/andre/_index.md

 Hi!
 Welcome to my personal website.

-I'm passionate about open science and open source hardware, and how those two can be used to increase science and educations reach all over.
+I'm passionate about open science and open source hardware, and how those two can be used to increase research and education reach around the world.
 I have a background in Neurosciences and have been developing affordable open science hardware and teaching others to do so via workshops, talks and outreach events.

 I started [Open Neuroscience](<https://open-neuroscience.com>), and volunteer at [Trend in Africa](<https://www.trendinafrica.org>) as an open source adviser and by organizing and running Open Labware workshops.